 Also, Sylvia, who refers to the other girls as "dudettes" and often starts sentences with "yo, yo" The translation notes say this was just to convey a general manner of casualness to her speech.

-The titular character of Otogi Juushi Akazukin says "juushi" at every opportunity, leading to another character wondering what's so "juicy" anyway.
+Akazukin of Fairy Musketeers says "juushi" at every opportunity, leading to another character wondering what's so "juicy" anyway.

 Mahoraba thrives on these, with almost every character having one tic or another.